Ramphoryncus/Henry-Taylor-2206046-Technical-Art-Development-Commentary/README.md

 Character movement and animations lived up to my expectations.
 The increasing sprint speed in parallel with the sprint animation, was the highlight of this project for me.
 I got most of what I wanted done in this project.
 I think that the custom gravity was most likely the wrong system to use for wall running as there are a few videos on replicating the Titanfall 2 (Respawn Entertainment, 2016) wall running available and I should have looked those instead.
 I would have liked to have added projectile lightning but my inexperience with the Niagara system ultimately excluded it from the game.
 Given more time, I would have liked to have implemented the Apex Destruction system to dice the player into many pieces when they collided with one of the buzzsaws.
 I would also have liked to have used a static single layer water material on the gyroscopic sphere and lerp it with a panning layer water material.
 I feel I achieved roughly 75% of what I set out to do.

-### What went well?

-* What strengths or successes stood out in the final piece?
-* Did anything exceed expectations?

-### What could be improved or done differently next time?

-* Were there things that didn’t work?
-Why?
-* What would you try differently with more time or resources?

 ---